-(This needs finishing, tidying, and all links updated to Spotify.
-March 2019)
+(This still needs finishing, but all links are updated.
+July 2019)

 R.E.M. were big in the Eighties, and even bigger at the start of the Nineties - becoming for a time the biggest band on the planet.
 Their unique selling point (USP) was that they were Indie (or Alternative if you're American).
 This was a new music genre that emerged in the Eighties after punk had settled down.
 Indie bands were what pop bands were in the Sixties.
 They weren't R&B bands like the punk bands.
 Nor were they experimental bands, hard rock bands, heavy metal bands, soul, funk, folk, reggae, or synthpop.
 They were melodic and often quite thoughtful pop bands.
 Signed to small - independent - labels.
 They picked up on the melodic pop bands of the Sixties - the Byrds, the Beatles, the Hollies, etc, though giving their music and lyrics a topical feel.
 And they were, above all else, "authentic".
 Fans bought into the image.
 Indie bands stood for things that the fans felt gave them a recognisable identity.
 R.E.M.'s USP was that they were not crass and commercial.
 They believed in what they were doing.
 They were hip, veggie, and left wing.
 R.E.M. and The Smiths grew up together.
 But at the end of the Eighties, as The Smiths broke apart, R.E.M. signed to a major label (breaking the barrier between Indie and Commercial), brought their fans with them, and hit it Big.
 They had smoothly developed as a band, and were able to deliver shiny happy pop music that felt "authentic".
 Their first major label albums, Green, Out Of Time and Automatic For The People, broke the barrier.
 People believed in them, and liked the songs, and each major label album got bigger than the previous, until the peak of Automatic.
 After that, they couldn't get any bigger, and couldn't maintain the progress, and started to fall back until they broke up in 2011.